 Do not let a sense of shock stop you from getting counsel on your tax problems as soon as possible.
 You may have been caught unaware if you did not receive or pay attention to notices the IRS sent to you before freezing funds in your account.

 To prevent the freezing of your funds, you would have needed to make payment arrangements or prove that the tax bill was in error.
 A skilled tax attorney who handles litigation is your most important ally at this point.
-If you have received a notice of impending freezing of funds, explore your options with the help of an Atlanta, GA tax attorney at Bomar Law Firm, LLC.
+If you have received a notice of impending freezing of funds, explore your options with the help of an Atlanta, Georgia, tax attorney at Bomar Law Firm.